CBD against depression

 Anxiolytic effect (via 5-HT1A receptors) |

-Reduction of social inhibition, panic, internal tension before or during sessions |
+Reduction of social inhibition, panic, inner tension before or during sessions |

 |